Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Fling Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is flung into the air.
 		// - "Fling Chance"
 		// - "Fling Hit Mode"
-		// Requires "mt_fling.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_fling.sp" to work.
+		// Note: Only available in Left 4 Dead 2.
 		"Fling Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.